1j01/pangram-tester/README.md

 # Pangram Tester (and ✨ChatGPT auto-commit)

 Analyzes pangram sentences as you type.
+[Try the app here.](https://1j01.github.io/pangram-tester/)

 A pangram is a sentence that uses every letter of the alphabet at least once, such as "The quick brown fox jumps over the lazy dog."